maryluuuu/db-collectors/template.md

   END IF;

-  -- Se il disco non esiste, crea il disco
+  -- Se il disco non esiste, crea il disco e lo associa a un autore

 IF id_disco IS NULL THEN